jimpurbrick/thecreationengine/content/replaying-replicated-redux.md

 <script src="http://gist-it.appspot.com/https://github.com/facebook/react-vr/blob/506c98dcd4a94bdee22431ef719e0bfbfa65b591/Examples/Pairs/property.spec.js?slice=157:216&footer=0"></script>

-This test generates a sequence of pairs actions which might be sent by the master or one of two non master clients and then checks that all clients are eventually consistent even in the pathological case where each non-master predicts all of its actions before getting any actions from the master.
-A nice feature of this test is that it is idependent of the consistency mechanism and so the same test can be run to ensure that both `resyncConsistency` and `replayConsistency` result in all clients being eventually consistent for thousands of sequences of
+This test generates a sequence of pairs actions which might be sent by the master or one of two non-master clients and then checks that all clients are eventually consistent even in the pathological case where each non-master predicts all of its actions before getting any actions from the master.
+A nice feature of this test is that it is independent of the consistency mechanism and so the same test can be run to ensure that both `resyncConsistency` and `replayConsistency` result in all clients being eventually consistent for thousands of sequences of